The Ann Arbor Railroad (AA) today is not the original company started in the

 Arbor Acquisition Corporation for many years (the remaining AA between

-Ann Arbor and Yuma are operated by the Great Lakes Central Railroad with
+Ann Arbor and Yuma is operated by the Great Lakes Central Railroad while much of

-the rest to Frankfort now part of the Betsie Valley Trail).
+the right-of-way from there to Frankfort is now part of the Betsie Valley Trail).
 In early

 2013 Watco Companies completed their purchase of the Ann Arbor and now